 Things hit rock bottom when Brown turned 17 and spent her birthday homeless.
 “I remember my mother keeping her head down as she cried, because she didn’t want me to see her tears, and she was ashamed and apologetic that we were homeless,” Brown said.
 Her mother could only find five dollars worth of coins to make a birthday meal.
 At that moment, Brown promised they would never be homeless and hungry again.

 After six months of being homeless, Brown was able to find housing again and immediately re-enrolled as a full-time MiraCosta College student.
-Brown declared her major in kinesiology.
+Brown went on to pursue a double major in kinesiology and and health sciences.

-Today, Brown is pursing a double major in kinesiology and health science at MiraCosta College.
-She is involved in Associated Student Government (ASG) and is the Inter-Club Council chair.
+She had been involved in Associated Student Government (ASG) and was the Inter-Club Council chair.

 “Being part of ASG has opened doors for me.
 I was a spokesperson for ‘All College Day’ at MiraCosta College, which has lead me to be a guest speaker to inform students about ASG and my journey as a college student,” Brown said.